Academic Communication Development

 There are a number of essential workshops to help you in your studies e.g.Chicago 17 Referencing, using Excel, how to give a confident oral presentation; how to write a report and effectively in teams.

 These are available for postgraduate students.
-If you can’t make it to the Bentley campus, we can arrange a chat via email, phone or Skype.
+If you can’t make it into campus, we can arrange a chat via email, phone or Skype.
 If you are an undergraduate student, don’t worry!
 Send us an email to see how we can help you.

 Get the edge in your studies with these tips: